Tenant management organisation

-A tenant management organisations (TMO) is an organisation set up under the UK Government's Housing (Right to Manage) Regulations 1994, which allow residents of council housing or housing association homes in the UK to take over responsibility for the running of their homes.
+A tenant management organisation (TMO) is an organisation set up under the UK Government's Housing (Right to Manage) Regulations 1994 (SI 1994/627) (or its 2008 and 2012 successor instruments in relation to England), which gives residents of council housing homes in England and Wales the statutory right to take over responsibility for the running of their homes.
+Tenants of housing association homes do not have a right to establish a tenant management organisation but may establish one under a voluntary route with the agreement of the landlord.

+The equivalent entity in Scotland is a tenant management co-operative, as defined in section 55 of the Housing (Scotland) Act 2001.

-Structure & operation
+Structure and operation

-A TMO is created when residents (tenants and leaseholders) in a defined area of council or housing association homes create a corporate body and, typically, elect a management committee to run the body.
+A TMO is created when residents (tenants and leaseholders) in a defined area of council homes create a corporate body and, typically, elect a management committee to run the body.
 This body then enters into a formal legal contract between the landlord of the home(s) and the council, known as the management agreement.
 This agreement outlines the services a TMO is responsible for and what services the council is responsible for.
-The services provided by TMOs are mainly funded by the management fees paid by the Council under the agreement.
+The services provided by TMOs are funded by the management allowances paid by the Council under the agreement.
+Such allowances should approximate to the sums the landlord would have spent to deliver the services had they remained under the direct provision of the landlord.
+They may therefore differ between TMOs who fall under different council landlords.

+Before any management agreement can be approved by government, the TMO must be approved as competent via an independent assessment overseen by the Ministry of Housing, Communities and Local Government (MHCLG) which holds an approved list of assessors capable of undertaking such an assessment.

+The TMO must also "win" a ballot of residents in the area concerned.
+This must secure a majority of residents overall and a majority of secure tenants.
+Such a ballot must be held every 5 years during the life of the TMO.